microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 ## 2 Authoring an eBPF Extension
 The steps for authoring an eBPF extension are:
-1. Registering the NPI providers.
+1. Register the NPI provider.
-2. Authoring Helper Functions.
+2. Author any program type specific Helper Functions.
-3. Invoking eBPF programs from hook(s).
+3. Invoke eBPF programs from hook(s).
-4. Registering program and attach types.
+4. Register program and attach types.

 The following sections describe these steps in detail.

 ### 2.1 Program Information NPI Provider Registration
 When registering itself to the NMR, the Program Information NPI Provider should have the [`NPI_REGISTRATION_INSTANCE`](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/netioddk/ns-netioddk-_npi_registration_instance) initialized as follows:
-* `NpiId`: This should be set the GUID corresponding to the eBPF program type.
+* `NpiId`: This should be set to a GUID that uniquely identifies the eBPF program type.
 * `ModuleId`: This should be a unique GUID identifying the provider module.
 * `NpiSpecificCharacteristics`: Pointer to structure of type `ebpf_extension_data_t`.
   * The `data` field of this structure should point to a structure of type `ebpf_program_data_t`.